xuzhao9/tritonbench/docker/infra/README.md

 ## Step 1: Create the cluster and install the ARC Controller

 ```
+# login ghcr.io so that remote can pull the image
+docker login ghcr.io

 # Get credentials for the cluster so that kubectl could use it
 gcloud container clusters get-credentials --location us-central1 tritonbench-h100-cluster